chalmerlowe/intro_to_sprinting/class_materials/lesson_03_venv_overview.md

 `python=3` tells conda that you want to install Python version 3 in this virtualenv

-NOTE: you can use version 2.x or version 3.x of Python and regardless which you choose, conda will default to the most recent version of Python (sorta [1](#footnotes)).
+NOTE: you can use version 2.x or version 3.x of Python and regardless which you choose, conda will default to the most recent version of Python.
+Sorta, [see footnotes](#footnotes).